MaxBrillant/image-to-manim/README.md

 The pipeline follows this structure:

-1. **Generate narrative script** - Using the input image to create an educational narrative
+1. **Generate narrative script** - Using the input image to create an educational narrative using AWS Bedrock (Claude 3.5 Sonnet)
-2. **Generate Manim code** - Creating animation code from the narrative
+2. **Generate Manim code** - Creating animation code from the narrative using AWS Bedrock
-3. **Review/refine** - Allowing for refinement of the narrative and code
+3. **Store assets** - Saving all generated content to Supabase storage
-4. **Render** - Producing the final educational video
+4. **Render** - Producing the final educational video using Modal cloud computing

 ## Requirements

 - Python 3.8+
 - Flask
 - Manim Animation Engine
-- OpenRouter API key
+- AWS Bedrock API access (Claude 3.5 Sonnet model)
+- Supabase account (for storage and database)
-- Modal (for cloud rendering)
+- Modal account (for cloud rendering)

 ## Installation